jkstill/db-ping/README.md

 ==============================
 ```

-In the previous exmaple, the latency after the connection is established is 22-40 milliseconds.
+In the previous example, the latency after the connection is established is 22-40 milliseconds.